 - Broth — I use whatever brand is on sale or if I have some homemade I’ll use that.
 The salt level of the broth will determine how much salt (if any) you’ll need to add to the recipe.
 It’s generally a good idea to start with reduced sodium so that you can control the salt.
 Both chicken and vegetable broth work well.

 - Cumin –This is a favorite spice so I use a lot.
-Feel free to use less.
+I’ve reduced it from a full tablespoon to a teaspoon.

 - Honey — the sweetness of the honey brings out the other flavors.
 I often use even more than is listed in the recipe.
 Brown sugar also works.

-- Tortilla Strips — In addition to the tortillas that are in the soup, you may want to pile fried tortilla strips on the soup before serving.
-If you have an air fryer you can toss some tortilla strips in a little olive oil and air fry at 350 for about 3-6 minutes or until crispy.
+- Tortilla Strips — In addition to the tortillas in the soup, you may want to pile fried tortilla strips on the soup before serving.
+If you have an air fryer you can toss some tortilla strips in a little olive oil and air fry until crispy.
 Alternatively, you can bake the oil-tossed strips in the oven for about 8 minutes.

 - Chicken — I sometimes leave the chicken out of the soup and pour the soup over a pile of chicken that I’ve put in a bowl.
 Any kind of chicken works, even canned.